-Insurance Coverage: Many major insurance plans no longer cover fluorouracil 0.5% cream starting in 2016.
+Insurance Coverage: Many major insurance plans no longer cover fluorouracil 0.5% cream.
 Learn More

 Commonly Used Brand Name(s)Adrucil